Maryland Gun Charge Lawyer | Learn gun charges law from a Maryland Gun Lawyer

 - Loaded handgun in vehicle

-How can you beat this charge?
+How can you beat a gun charge in Maryland

 In addition to the criminal charges for wearing, carrying, and possessing a firearm, Maryland has criminal penalties associated with Public Safety Article 5-133, Restrictions on Possession of Regulated firearms.
 The statute lays out a number of different reasons a person can be disqualified from possessing a firearm, some of which include: